Circuit-Digest/ESP32-CAM-Based-Indian-Currency-Recognition-System-using-Edge-Impulse./README.md

 4	100 Ω Resistors	4	Current limiting for LEDs
 5	Breadboard	1	Prototyping
 6	Jumper Wires	As required	Connections
-7	Arduino IDE	—	Code upload
+7	Arduino IDE	-	Code upload
-8	Edge Impulse Studio	—	Dataset training & deployment
+8	Edge Impulse Studio	-	Dataset training & deployment

 🔌 Circuit Description

 The ESP32-CAM is connected to a USB-to-Serial converter for programming and serial communication.
 LEDs are connected to the GPIO pins through 100 Ω resistors.
 Each LED corresponds to a specific currency denomination and glows when that note is detected.

 ⚙️ System Workflow

-Image Acquisition
+•	Image Acquisition
-Images of Indian currency notes are captured using the ESP32-CAM web interface.
+•	Images of Indian currency notes are captured using the ESP32-CAM web interface.

-Dataset Preparation
+•	Dataset Preparation
-Images are labeled and organized using Edge Impulse Studio.
+•	Images are labeled and organized using Edge Impulse Studio.

-Model Training
+Model Training:
 An object detection model is trained using Edge Impulse.

-Deployment
+Deployment:
 The trained model is deployed as an Arduino library and uploaded to the ESP32-CAM.

-Real-Time Detection
+Real-Time Detection:
 The ESP32-CAM performs inference locally and indicates results using LEDs.

 🧪 Getting Started
 Step 1: Install Required Libraries
 Install EloquentEsp32cam from Arduino Library Manager.
 Install the Edge Impulse Arduino Library generated after deployment.

 Step 2: Collect Images
 Open the example:
 Examples → EloquentEsp32cam → Collect_Images_for_EdgeImpulse
 Configure Wi-Fi credentials (2.4 GHz only).
 Access the ESP32-CAM web server and capture images.

 Step 3: Train Model on Edge Impulse
 Upload images to Edge Impulse
 Label currency notes
 Configure impulse (Image + Object Detection)
 Train and evaluate the model

 Step 4: Upload Final Code
 Replace camera model with:
 #define CAMERA_MODEL_AI_THINKER
 Upload the inference sketch to ESP32-CAM

 🧪 Supported Currency Notes

-₹10
+•	₹10

-₹20
+•	₹20

-₹50
+•	₹50

-₹500
+•	₹500
 Each denomination is mapped to a specific LED.

-📸 Best Practices for Accuracy

-Use a plain white background

-Maintain consistent lighting

-Fix the camera at a stable angle

-Capture at least 50 images per denomination

 🧠 Applications

-Assistive technology for visually impaired users
+•	Assistive technology for visually impaired users

-Retail and point-of-sale systems
+•	Retail and point-of-sale systems

-Automated currency counters
+•	Automated currency counters

-Vending machines
+•	Vending machines

-Smart financial systems
+•	Smart financial systems
 🚀 Future Improvements

-Support for more denominations and coins
+•	Support for more denominations and coins

-Fake currency detection
+•	Fake currency detection

-LCD/OLED display integration
+•	LCD/OLED display integration

-Audio output for voice announcements
+•	Audio output for voice announcements

-Improved model accuracy with larger datasets
+•	Improved model accuracy with larger datasets

 ✅ Conclusion
 This project demonstrates how embedded AI can be implemented efficiently using ESP32-CAM and Edge Impulse.
 By performing inference directly on the device, the system achieves real-time performance without cloud dependency.
 It serves as an excellent example of TinyML and AI on Edge in real-world applications.

 ❓ FAQs